 Grammar Hunter starts by reading the lines of the textual part of the source.
 It turns out that many notation policies are based on the notion of a physical line of code, and those policies are the ones that need to be accounted for before anything else.
 If grammar fragment delimiters are known, then Grammar Hunter collects all fragments, otherwise it treats the whole input as one big fragment.
-Ignored lines are filtered out: one can possibly introduce an advanced mechanism for that (regular expressions, mini-grammars, etc.), but for all scenarios we have encountered so far it was enough to filter undesirable lines by keywords.
-For example, the grammar text copied from the ISO C++ standard [4] contains a header line "ISO/IEC 14882:1998(E) © ISO/IEC" several times, and it is rather straightforward to drop them on the level of working with lines.
+Ignored lines are filtered out: one can possibly introduce an advanced mechanism for that (regular expressions, minigrammars, etc), but for all scenarios we have encountered so far it was enough to filter undesirable lines by keywords.
+For example, the grammar text copied from the ISO C++ standard [6] contains a header line "ISO/IEC 14882:1998(E) © ISO/IEC" several times, and it is rather straightforward to drop them on the level of working with lines.

 In the worst situation, grammar fragment delimiters are not known and not used, but the input file still contains a lot of auxiliary information.
 It happens with sources that were taken as flat textual files with no structural clues.
-In this case, we need to step down to the next best notation-driven heuristic, which is to rely on defining and terminator metasymbols.
+In this case, we need to step down to the next best notationdriven heuristic, which is to rely on defining and terminator metasymbols.
 A grammar fragment is then defined as anything starting with a token that can be a nonterminal name, followed by a defining metasymbol, and ending with a terminator metasymbol.
-For instance, consider the following code:
+For instance, consider the code from Figure 5.
+If we know that defining metasymbol is ":" and terminator metasymbol is ";", we will be able to extract production rules for nonterminals formalParameterList, optional-FormalParameters and normalFormalParameters.